PathwayCommons/app-ui/README.md

 ## Publishing a release

+1. Create a release branch off of master, e.g. `release/1.2.3`
+1. Merge the latest dev into the release branch.
 1. Make sure the tests are passing: `npm test`
 1. Make sure the linting is passing: `npm run lint`
 1. Bump the version number with `npm version`, in accordance with [semver](http://semver.org/).
 The `version` command in `npm` updates both `package.json` and git tags, but note that it uses a `v` prefix on the tags (e.g. `v1.2.3`).